 Croatian National Tourist Board established the Golden Pen media award in 2004. in order to show tourism journalist and their editors how much we appreciate the value of professional writing about Croatia.
 In the days, the award was given in two categories: the best printed material and the best radio/TV show.
-In 2015. a new category for the best blog post was introduced.
-Today, awards are given in five categories: for the best text, radio and TV report, the best blog post and the best post on social networks.

-The award-giving ceremony is a part of a 3-day press trip, organized in a different region in Croatia each year.
-In the last 18 years, during the Golden pen program, we have hosted over 800 best of the best tourism media representatives from all over the world.
+The award-giving ceremony is a part of a 3-day press trip, organized in a different region in Croatia each year and it is an excellent opportunity to show off a new destination in Croatia and to thank journalists, editors, bloggers and influencers for presenting Croatian beauties and tourist specialties to readers, viewers and listeners in the media where they work.
+In the last 20 years, during the Golden Pen program, we have hosted over 800 best of the best tourism media representatives from all over the world.

 Did you know?